 Chipmunks are rodents belonging to the squirrel family, Sciuridae.
 There are 25 species, plus many subspecies, and all but one (the Siberian Chipmunk, of Asia) inhabit North America.
 Read about Fox and Gray squirrels

-The largest is the Eastern Chipmunk (Tamias stratus), only 11 inches long (28 centimeters), including the tail, and weighing up to 4.4 ounces (125 grams).
+The largest is the Eastern Chipmunk (Tamias stratus), only 11 inches long (28 cm), including the tail, and weighing up to 4.4 ounces (125 g).
 They inhabit the eastern half of North America.
-The Least Chipmunk (Tamias minibus), found in western states and across Canada, is the smallest, at only 7.2 to 8.5 inches (18.5 to 21.6 centimeters) long, including the tail.
-They weigh just 1.1 to 1.8 ounces (32 to 50 grams).
+The Least Chipmunk (Tamias minibus), found in western states and across Canada, is the smallest, at only 7.2 to 8.5 inches (18.5 to 21.6 cm) long, including the tail.
+They weigh just 1.1 to 1.8 ounces (32 to 50 g).

 A notable feature is their cheek pouches.
 There are two, one located on each side of their head between their jaw and cheek.
 The pouches can stretch to hold an amazing amount of food, almost as large as the chipmunk’s body, itself.
 The food is transported to their burrow, to be stored for eating later on.